Born in the U.S.A.: Critical reception

 Not all reviews were positive.
 Several critics noted that the lyrics bore heavily thematic similarities to those on his earlier albums.
 Richard Harrington of The Washington Post wrote that the "problem is that Springsteen's taken us down these mean side streets and through these badlands all too often since 1978's Darkness on the Edge of Town."
 Robertson took less issue, arguing that Springsteen was "polishing and perfecting his craft", leading to his best work yet.
-Critics such as Harrington and the NMEs Charles Shaar Murray were more negative and wrote that the music "deadly dull" and "dry", respectively.
+Critics such as Harrington and the NMEs Charles Shaar Murray were more negative and wrote that the music was "deadly dull" and "dry", respectively.
 According to Harrington, Springsteen had "become a brooding, boorish visionary, with no respite of working class advocacy or the resilient spirit of youth", while Murray argued that "by abandoning all that 'rebel triumphant' blabber'n smoke, Springsteen displays the kind of moral and artistic integrity that rock music rarely shows any more."
 He summarized: "No-one's going to get high on fantasy or rebellion from listening to Born in the U.S.A."

 Born in the U.S.A. was voted the best album of the year in the 1984 Pazz & Jop critics poll.
 Christgau, the poll's creator, also ranked it number one on his list and in 1990 named it the ninth-best album of the 1980s.
 NME, in their end-of-the-year list, placed it at number two, behind Bobby Womack's The Poet II.
 In Rolling Stone, Springsteen and the E Street Band won artist and band of the year, album of the year for Born in the U.S.A., and single and music video of the year for "Dancing in the Dark".
 At the 27th Annual Grammy Awards in 1985, Born in the U.S.A. was nominated for the Grammy Award for Album of the Year, while "Dancing in the Dark" was nominated for Record of the Year and won the award for Best Rock Vocal Performance, Male.
 "Born in the U.S.A." was nominated for Record of the Year at the following year's ceremony.